Cheri, Cheri Lady: Maléna version

-Armenian singer Maléna released a cover version of the song featuring Armenian producer Tokionine on October 23, 2022.
+Armenian singer Maléna released a cover version of the song featuring Armenian producer Tokionine on 23 October 2022.
 Malena said of the song on her Instagram, "I recorded a cover of a classic European hit from the 1980s because I thought the song would evoke nostalgia in many people".
-In February 2023, the song went viral on TikTok in Indonesia and Vietnam then reaching the top of the Top 50 Viral on Spotify and iTunes in Vietnam.
-On February 26, the song reached the general Top 50 songs in Vietnam on Spotify.
-The song debuted at number 72 on the Billboard Vietnam Hot 100 list published on March 2, 2023.
+In February 2023, the song went viral on TikTok in Indonesia and Vietnam, reaching the top of the Top 50 Viral on Spotify and iTunes in Vietnam.
+On 26 February, the song reached the general Top 50 songs in Vietnam on Spotify.
+The song debuted at number 72 on the Billboard Vietnam Hot 100 list published on 2 March 2023, eventually peaking at number 26 on the list a week later.